Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 * In About me section you can see a textbox with a self-introduction.
 * Under the introduction, there is a timeline with five different sections (icon, year, positions, a dividing line, and a description).
-* On About me, My portfolio and Get in touch pages, you can find a footer, where you can find two buttons: one leading you to my LinkedIn and one to my GitHub profile.
+* On every page you can find a footer, where you can see two buttons: one leading you to my LinkedIn and one to my GitHub profile.
+    * All of the buttons on the website have the same style.

 #### My portfolio